 "When will my scholarship be paid?" is the most commonly asked question.

-If your scholarship makes a cash payment, the payment will be made directly to your nominated bank account after census date when your enrolment and eligibility for the trimester (semester) is confirmed.
+If your scholarship makes a cash payment, the payment will be made directly to your nominated bank account within 4 weeks after census date (31 March 2015) for selected scholarships only, when your enrolment and eligibility for the trimester is confirmed.

-If your scholarship is for part or all of your student contributions, payment will be applied directly to your fee account after census date when your enrolment for the trimester (semester) is confirmed.
+If your scholarship is for part or all of your student contributions, payment will be applied directly to your fee account within 4 weeks after census date (31 March 2015) for selected scholarships only, when your enrolment and eligibility for the trimester is confirmed.

 An on-line invoice will be generated detailing the full cost of your course.
 Provided you meet the eligibility criteria of your scholarship you can deduct the anticipated scholarship payment from the invoiced cost to determine the amount you will be required to pay.